Spr19CS210/PA-Drill-Section-Writeups/Drills/drill05-README.md

 This drill has you doing 5 tasks that are relevant for PA6.
 Go to Piazza to find the relevant files.
 Create a new package like you have done for previous drills.
 Instructions can be found on piazza.
 Note that we will be going through some of the important material for this drill on Tuesday.
-I apologize for that.
+You are able to do getShapeFromGrid, byRow, and setArrayElem at any time.
+On Tuesday we will learn a tool in order to do isTriangle and isSquare.

 Then implement the following methods in Drill05.java.

 ## getShapeFromGrid

-Given a list of lists of Shapes organized in a grid and a row and column, return the shape in the given location.
+Given a list of lists of Shapes organized in a grid, return the shape in the given row and column.

 ## isTriangle